-No cytotoxicity – cytotoxicity is at undetectable levels, with no changes in morphology during treatment for most cell types.
+Cytotoxicity is at undetectable levels, with no changes in morphology during treatment for most cell types.

-Low resistance risk – due to the combination of an antibiotic and a reagent showing a biophysical mode of action directly eliminating the mycoplasma, formation of resistances against Mynox® Gold is most unlikely.
+Due to the combination of an antibiotic and a reagent showing a biophysical mode of action directly eliminating the mycoplasma, formation of resistances against Mynox® Gold is most unlikely.

-Highly effective – the eradication efficiency is close to 100 %.
+The eradication efficiency is close to 100 %.

 Mynox® Gold is intended for research use only.
 Not applicable for clinical treatment.
 Not applicable for the direct treatment of cells harboring Chlamydia or other bacteria as host systems.
 The antibiotic component of the product might affect the integrated microorganisms.
 Protocols for the direct treatment of viruses are available upon request.

 1 application of Mynox® Gold contains 1 vial for the starter treatment and 3 vials for the main treatment.
 Each vial contains 500 µl as a sterile, ready-to-use solution.

 1 application can be used to cure one cell culture permanently from mycoplasma burden.

 Cat.
 No. 10-0201 2 applications